COMMUNITY GRANTS FUND

 Printable version of the Grant Application checklist and questions.
 NOTE: The Grant Application must be submitted through the online form.
 Paper submissions will not be accepted.

-FAQs will be posted based on questions asked at the Grant Workshops.
+FAQs include questions asked at the Grant Workshops.

 Grant Size: The Foundation has the discretion to determine the amount of each grant in connection with the Community Grants Fund.
 Grants to an organization will not exceed $25,000 in a grant cycle.
 Requested grant amounts must be substantiated by a program budget.